EOSLaoMao/elasticsearch_plugin/README.md

                                                 elasticsearch.
   --elastic-store-action-traces arg (=1)        Enables storing action traces in
                                                 elasticsearch.
-  --elasticsearch-filter-on arg                 elasticsearch: Track actions which
+  --elastic-filter-on arg                       Track actions which match
-                                                match receiver:action:actor.
-Actor may
+                                                receiver:action:actor.
+Receiver,
-                                                be blank to include all.
-Receiver and Action may not be blank.
-Default is * include everything.
+                                                Action, & Actor may be blank to include all. i.e. eosio:: or :transfer:  Use * or leave unspecified to include all.
-  --elasticsearch-filter-out arg                elasticsearch: Do not track actions
+  --elastic-filter-out arg                      Do not track actions which match
-                                                which match receiver:action:actor.
+                                                receiver:action:actor.
+Receiver,
-                                                Action and Actor both blank excludes
-                                                all from reciever.
-Actor blank excludes
-                                                all from reciever:action.
-Receiver may
-                                                not be blank.
+                                                Action, & Actor may be blank to exclude all.
 ```

 ## TODO